clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 #.
 To test the accuracy of the prediction that the system makes, select the
    :guilabel:`In [8]` cell and click the |run-cell| button.
-In this example, the number 6 was predicted with a 99% accuracy, as shown in figure 7.
+In this example, the number 6 was predicted with a 99% accuracy, as shown in Figure 7.

    .. figure:: figures/machine-learning-7.png
       :alt: Prediction example